IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-03/README.md

 }
 ```

-In a second terminal run the following command to get the URL of your 'Articles' service.
+Open a `second terminal session` and run the following command to get the URL of your `'Articles'` service.

 ```
 cd ~/cloud-native-starter/reactive